geldata/nextjs-gel-auth-template/README.md

 ### Add more Auth providers

-Open the EdgeDB UI with the `edgedb ui` command and navigate to the Auth tab.
+Open the Gel UI with the `npx gel ui` command and navigate to the Auth tab.
 Go to the "Providers" section and add a new Auth provider by clicking the "Add Provider" button and following the instructions.